gmike070/Logistic/README.md

+# Customer Orders, Sales, and Loyalty Dataset using python

 ## Objective

 To analyze customer orders, loyalty, and operational efficiency in order to identify sales patterns, customer retention drivers, and operational bottlenecks, ultimately helping the business improve revenue, reduce churn, and enhance customer satisfaction.